 5. Car pool.
 You can cut your fuel expense by 80% by sharing a ride with four other people who both live and work near you.
 Car pooling is not always possible, but with some creative approaches, sharing a ride can still be a way to save some money.

 6. Take public transportation.
 This isn’t possible in most areas of the country, unfortunately.
 Even in New Jersey, where we have an extensive train system, not every community is services by trains or buses.
 Public transportation is also subject to the cost of fuel through increased fares.
 While I took the train to my office during the period of time I functioned without a car, our fares increased several times.
 There were discount programs available, and my office even offered a commutation reimbursement benefit, but the effect of increased gas prices still hit me.

 7. Buy using a gas rewards credit card.
 The main argument against using a credit card is that people generally spend more than they would with cash.
 I don’t see that as a problem if you have a card that you use only for gas purchases.
 The amount of gas you buy is a fixed amount based on your driving habits, which are unlikely to change.
 If you can afford the gas you buy, you might as well get some cash back for buying the fuel your car needs.
 The most obvious choices are the TrueEarnings Card from Costco and American Express and the PenFed Platinum Rewards Visa Card, both offering cash back on your gas purchases.
+Terms and restrictions apply.
 Read more about these cards and other choices here.